What is the Towns Fund?

 Barnsley Safer Neighbourhood teams

-Made up of police officers, police community support officers (PCSOs), special constables, council officers, volunteers and partners to police communities and respond to neighbourhood issues, such as anti-social behaviour.
+Made up of police officers, police community support officers (PCSOs), special constables, council officers, volunteers and partners.
+Their remit is to police communities and respond to neighbourhood issues, such as anti-social behaviour.

 - Give you access to local policing services through a named point of contact.